flutter/flutter/packages/flutter_tools/lib/src/android/README.md

 - Framework integration & benchmark tests are running with at least this AGP version.
-- Flutter tools tests that perform String checks with the current template AGP verisons are updated (you should see these fail if you do not fix them preemptively).
+- Flutter tools tests that perform String checks with the current template AGP versions are updated (you should see these fail if you do not fix them preemptively).

 ### A new version becomes available for...